 The Rapid Elearning Blog

-When building your elearning it’s important to understand what type of course you are developing.
+When building your e-learning it’s important to understand what type of course you are developing.
 This helps you make the right decisions about what to do and how to use your resources.
 Not all e-learning is created equal.
 There are different types of e-learning courses.
 Some are information-based and some are performance-based.

 • Information-based courses are typically driven by regulations or compliance needs.
+It’s mostly content that is explained.

 • Performance-based courses are focused on changes in behavior and real, measurable improvements.

-Bring Value to Your Organization
+E-Learning Design: Bring Value to Your Organization

 Three ways that you can bring value to your organization:

-1. Cost: Focus on managing cost of projects and development time.
+1. Cost: Focus on managing the cost of projects and development time.
 You can also focus on the value you bring in comparison to outsourcing.

 2. Time: How fast can you deliver the training?
 Time is money.